tripti7033/next_recipe_app/README.md

 # Recipe Project

 Welcome to the Recipe Project!
-This project is built using Next.js and App Router and aims to provide a platform for searching, and discovering delicious recipes from various cuisines and categories.
+This project is built using Next.js and App Router, database and aims to provide a platform for searching, and discovering delicious recipes from various cuisines and categories.

 ## Demo video